Photo by Tit Košir

 And just like anything with a structure, think Ashtanga method; there are times to stick with the structure, and then there are times to make changes to it.

 Based on some data across a well-represented range of experience levels among practitioners, most Ashtangis are not absolutely rigid in their daily practice.
 Instead, we practice flowing with the changes from day to day.
 On some days, we have less time or energy; on others, we feel great and fit.
-Those data say something really positive about the Ashtanga practice itself: it’s adaptable to persist in everyday life.
+Those data say something positive about the Ashtanga practice: it can persist in everyday life.
 Is it still Ashtanga Method?
-Sorry, but other will know better that answer!
+Sorry, but others will know the answer better then me!

 The full ashtanga system practiced with devotion leads to freedom within one’s heart.”